Carroted/BetterPrefs/README.md

 To start using BetterPrefs, you need to add the [BetterPrefs.cs](https://github.com/Carroted/BetterPrefs/blob/master/BetterPrefs.cs) script to your Unity project.

 Once you've added the script, you can use the BetterPrefs class to access your save data.
+BetterPrefs is not a singleton, and, in fact, does not derive from MonoBehaviour at all.
+It is instead a static class that you can access from anywhere, without even needing any `using`s for it.

 ```csharp
 BetterPrefs.Load("/saves/example.save"); // Loads the save data from "/saves/example.save", or, if it doesn't exist, loads a blank save and remembers to save at that location